GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 After answering these questions, `setup.py` will show you your selections and ask you if you want to continue.
 If everything looks good, select Y to finish installation.

-After 5-10 minutes you will see the following success message: Gluu Server installation successful!
+After 5-10 minutes you should see the following success message: Gluu Server installation successful!
 Point your browser to [hostname].

 ### Troubleshooting Setup